 You’ve just gotten engaged: huge congratulations!
 We think marriage is one of the most amazing things and planning a wedding and a honeymoon are just the icing on the cake.

 While no honeymoon is perfect, we want to help you plan for one of the most romantic trips of your life; a honeymoon that you’ll never forget.
 If you’re planning to honeymoon in the USA the options seem endless.
-With 50 states and so many enticing spots, where should you and your new spouse travel?
+There are so many romantic places in the United States!
+With so many enticing spots, where should you and your new spouse travel?

 To simplify this decision, we’re sharing 23 of the best honeymoon destinations in the USA.
 These locations have been handpicked by fellow travel bloggers, many of whom honeymooned in these exact places.
 So you are guaranteed a romantic and exciting place to travel.
 (As for us, we chose a Canadian honeymoon, showing that there are a so many fantastic honeymoon in North America).